People

 supervisor

-My main interests involve international security and technological change, military history, and strategic studies.
-My thesis research focusses on the securitisation of dual-use technologies and explores through which processes some dual-use technologies become integrated into national security agendas whilst others do not or to a lesser extent.
-In so doing, my research bridges analytical gaps between material and discursive drivers of securitisation, considering high politics, military practices, technological research, and commercial defence-industrial complexes alike.
-I am particularly interested in cyber, quantum, space, and bio-technologies as well as artificial intelligence and blockchain.
+Her main interests involve international security and technological change, military history, and strategic studies.
+Katharina's thesis research focusses on the securitisation of dual-use technologies and explores through which processes some dual-use technologies become integrated into national security agendas whilst others do not or to a lesser extent.
+In so doing, her research bridges analytical gaps between material and discursive drivers of securitisation, considering high politics, military practices, technological research, and commercial defence-industrial complexes alike.
+Katharina focusses her work on cyber-, quantum-, and space technologies, as well as artificial intelligence and blockchain.

-Alongside my degree, I am a fellow at the Oxford China Policy Lab where I research the implications of hybrid AI-quantum stealth detectors for the Sino-American tech war.
-Additionally, I investigate strategic and ethical implications of the employment of AI in space as a research assistant at the Oxford Internet Institute, participating in the ‘Ethical Principles for the Use of AI for National Security and Defence’ project funded by the UK Defence Science and Technology Laboratory.
-Finally, I also conduct work on the geopolitics of quantum technologies for a geopolitical advisory firm and cover the implications of European politics and macroeconomics for global financial markets.
+Alongside her degree, Katharina researches strategic and ethical implications of the employment of AI in space as a research assistant at the Oxford Internet Institute, participating in the ‘Ethical Principles for the Use of AI for National Security and Defence’ project funded by the UK Defence Science and Technology Laboratory.
+Additionally, as a fellow at the Oxford China Policy Lab, she investigates the implications of quantum technologies and the fusion of AI and quantum technologies for the Sino-American tech race.
+Finally, Katharina also works for a geopolitical and macroeconomic advisory, where she applies her work at the intersection of emerging technologies and security and also covers European politics and macroeconomics.

-Prior to joining the DPIR, I completed a BA in Philosophy and Economics at LMU Munich as top of my cohort and the highest-ranked philosophy student at the university.
+Prior to joining the DPIR, Katharina completed a BA in Philosophy and Economics at LMU Munich as the top of her cohort and the highest-ranked philosophy student at the university.
 This included a bachelor thesis titled 'Bellum Iustum.
 An Encounter Between Ancient Ideas, Post-World War II Theories, and Modern Realities' which investigated the historical contingencies and logical status of just war theory from antiquity to the 1990s.
-My undergraduate studies also included stays abroad at the London School of Economics and Political Science, Harvard University (online), and Oriel College, University of Oxford, primarily studying International Relations and Politics.

 Research Interests